Board-Folk/MegaCD-Connect-BD-Remake/README.md

 Notes:-

+ * I have used an ATF22V10B-15PC as a replacement for the GAL22V10.
+The ATF Works, but i also see this is obsolete.
+There is ATF22V10C range of chips, but stock seems to be low on these.

  * TESTED V2.0 and this worked, but now made V2.2 and is UNTESTED

  * Finally got some GAL20v8 Chips, and they do not work.
 Think this is a timing issue.
 So please use the GAL22v10's instead, unless someone wants to take a stab at getting the GAL20v8's to work.
 (Looks at Steve)